Poll: Voters reveal top issues on eve of midterms - NewsBreak

 Poll: Voters reveal top issues on eve of midterms

-(NewsNation) — A NewsNation and Decision Desk HQ poll of registered voters found inflation is the issue most are weighing as they decide who to cast their ballots for.
-A majority also said they are more motivated to vote in this midterm than in previous midterm cycles.

 The survey of 1,017 registered voters was conducted between Oct.
 28 and 31 via an online panel.
-Margins of error vary per question because the number of people who answered each question is different (learn more about why margins of error matter here).
+Margins of error vary per question because the number of people who answered each question is different ( learn more about why margins of error matter here ).6 things to watch ahead of high-stakes midterm elections

 See the full results of the poll below: